asuresh8/CSCIE599-WebCrawler-Spring2019/README.md

 - Redis

 In production, MySQL and Redis will not be ran on containers.
-Crawler container also has an internal Redis service.
+Crawler Manager container also has an internal Redis service.

 ### Dependencies